soravi18/AML_IC_COCO/report.md

 #### **Addressing the Stakeholder Needs**

-Our main primary stakeholders are the people with Visual Impairments, the web-application we created highly aids them understanding the images better, given they are traveling to a new place or want to know what is happening around without someone aiding them, this application works better for them as it even has text to audio extension and descriptive caption which captures lot of things happening right there.
+Our main primary stakeholders are the people with Visual Impairments, the web-application we created aids them in understanding the images better, given they are traveling to a new place or want to know what is happening around without someone aiding them, this application works better for them as it even has text to audio extension and descriptive caption which captures lot of things happening right there.

-People who gets into this malign level of diabetes Retinopathy, they lose more than half a sight and cannot distinguish objects properly, with this application, they don't need an additional person to visualize something.
+People who reach a malignant stage of diabetic retinopathy lose more than half their sight and cannot distinguish objects properly.
+With this application, they don't need an additional person to visualize something.

 Our second stakeholders are the social media users, we have tested it with random images from the search engines, its able to caption those images, people can utilize these to explain an image they are posting in a generic way, for example, flower garden in middle of a city park, its one of the caption our web application generated when we tested out.
 It makes browsing engaging, with more classified training we could even utilize it to identify plant species to very specific bird names.

-Our third stakeholders are the teachers and educators, this could be next LCMS (Learning Content Management System) in schools, instead of pages of notes and efforts, they could support early literacy with advanced vocabulary from the captions generated, a child would be intrigued to see different grammatical way of explaining a picture, this would increase the language development at the earlier age.
+Our third stakeholders are the teachers and educators, this could be next LCMS(Learning Content Management System) in schools, instead of pages of notes and efforts, they could support early literacy with advanced vocabulary from the captions generated, a child would be intrigued to see different grammatical way of explaining a picture, this would increase the language development at the earlier age.

-For further standard grammar and vocabulary we even trained our models with extensive vocabulary of 5 different captions.
+For further improvement, we even trained our models with an extensive vocabulary from five different captions.

 ## **Limitations**